 The course is open to candidates who have a (Bachelor's or Master's) science degree and a good working knowledge of written and spoken English, as outlined in the application guidelines on this site.

-The course, which lasts twenty three months, is divided into different areas: theory and practical work - some of which is conducted while shadowing a certified Clinical Monitor and some of which is carried out independently - research group activities, institute or departmental seminars, laboratory meetings, and single-subject courses.
+The course, which lasts 22 months, is divided into different areas: theory and practical work - some of which is conducted while shadowing a certified Clinical Monitor and some of which is carried out independently - research group activities, institute or departmental seminars, laboratory meetings, and single-subject courses.

 Each student is integrated into a research group and actively involved in ongoing projects, enabling students to participate in the planning, execution, and evaluation of work.

 Admission to the course is through an exam following a call for applications.
-Candidates must pass a written exam and an interview.
+Candidates must pass a written exam and an interview at the headquarters of Milan, where its activities will be carried out.

 Admission is selective because applications outnumber available places.
 The number of places is limited in order to guarantee that instructors will be able to support students as needed, and to ensure all scientific equipment is used correctly.